 Did you know that many puppies are born with roundworms?
-Kittens on the other hand can contract these worms through their mothers milk.
-Untreated, these worms can cause lethargy, a dull coat and gastro-intestinal upset which is why we recommend worming as soon as your puppy or kitten is old enough and as often as your Vet recommends until you are able to move on to a preventative schedule.
+Kittens, on the other hand, can contract these worms through their mothers milk.
+Untreated, these worms can cause lethargy, a dull coat and gastro-intestinal upset which is why we recommend worming as soon as your puppy or kitten is old enough and as often as your vet recommends until you are able to move on to a preventative schedule.
 This not only prevents your new pet from picking up roundworm again, but also protects against many more and potentially harmful worms in the environment such as lungworm, whipworm and tapeworm.

 Fleas and ticks are a problem for both puppies and kittens.
 In facts, the most common flea (even amongst puppies!) is the cat flea.
-When it comes to fleas, prevention is most certainly better than cure as fleas are clever creatures and it can often take many treatments be be rid of them entirely.
+When it comes to fleas, prevention is most certainly better than cure as fleas are clever creatures and it can often take many treatments be rid of them entirely.
 By keeping your puppy or kitten protected from fleas and ticks, you are not only saving them from irritating itching, but fleas cant act as an intermediate host to tapeworm leading to further health problems.

 We use only the most modern preventative healthcare treatments for your pet so you know they are covered.